remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 |Southern New England, SN | 4 | selected 4 out of 7 pick smallest; all < 30cm |
 | **Total** | **64** | *Goal = 64 samples; multiples of 8 are easier to work with*|

+**PS: note that this graph has been updated based on which samples were extracted successfully!!!!!**

 ![firstroundsamples](https://github.com/thais-neu/BSBproject.md/blob/master/first-round-selected-samples.png)

 ----------------------------------------------